Global Complexification of Real Analytic Restricted Log-Exp-Analytic Functions: Introduction

-\vs{0.3cm} The idea for the proof of Theorem A is the same procedure as in the globally subanalytic case: Outgoing from a preparation theorem for restricted log-exp-analytic functions in \cite{26} (see also Theorem C in \cite{25} for a more general preparation theorem for $\mathbb{R}_{\textnormal{an,exp}}$-definable functions) we construct a holomorphic extension of a real analytic restricted log-exp-analytic function in one variable which is again restricted log-exp-analytic and then we do a technical induction on the number of variables.
-This gives the following version of Theorem A for parameters.
+The idea for the proof of Theorem A is the same procedure as in the globally subanalytic case: Outgoing from a preparation theorem for restricted log-exp-analytic functions in~\cite{28} (see also Theorem C in Opris~\cite{27} for a more general preparation theorem for $\mathbb{R}_{\textnormal{an,exp}}$-definable functions or Lion et al.~\cite{25} for original versions) we construct a suitable holomorphic extension of a parametric family of real analytic restricted log-exp-analytic one variable functions and then we do a technical induction on the number of variables.
+This gives the following version of Theorem A for parameters.\\